John Hills (footballer): Coaching career

 Hills retired professionally from an ankle injury in 2008 and went straight in to coaching at Fleetwood Town.
 Hills also set up Fleetwood Towns first ever youth team with manager Micky Mellon.

 In 2010 Hills was employed by AFC Fylde as both player and first team coach which he performed for one season before getting the job of Head of Youth at Blackpool.

 In 2011, Hills returned to his first club Blackpool as a coach in their Centre of Excellence.
 In August of that year, he was made Head of Youth, replacing Jamie Shore who has been brought in to replace the sick Gary Parkinson.

 In 2013 Hills worked for Templegate Training coaching and educating underprivileged youngsters in Blackpool helping them gain relevant qualifications to gain employment.
 In 2014 Hills was promoted to regional manager.

 On 15 May 2013, Hills was appointed as assistant to Alan Wright at Southport.

 On 13 November 2014, Hills became First-team coach at Hyde, but left on 2 January 2015.

-In October 2019, Hills became caretaker manager of AFC Fylde leading them to a 6–1 victory over Peterborough sports in the FA cup and a 2-0 league win over Boreham Wood in the national conference league.
+In October 2019, Hills became caretaker manager of AFC Fylde, leading them to a 6–1 victory over Peterborough Sports in the FA Cup and a 2–0 league win over Boreham Wood in the National League.